Parliament of Victoria: Current voting methods and districts

 Until November 2006, the Legislative Council had 44 members serving eight-year terms, elected from single-member constituencies, with half the seats falling vacant every four years.
 Since then it has had 40 members, each serving four-year terms.
 They are elected from eight multi-member constituencies, each returning five members, and elected by proportional representation.
 Since 2006, the Legislative Assembly has had 88 members elected for fixed four-year terms from single-member constituencies, using preferential voting.

-Fixed four-year terms were introduced for both houses in 2002, replacing the previous provision that allowed the government to expire after no more than three years.
+Fixed four-year terms were introduced for both houses in 2003, replacing the previous provision that allowed the government to expire after no more than four years.

 Composition and electoral systems

-Parliament consists of two chambers: the Legislative Assembly and the Legislative Council.
-It is overseen by the Governor, on behalf of the Monarch.
+Parliament consists of the King and two houses: the Legislative Assembly and the Legislative Council.
+The governor acts on behalf of the monarch.

 All members of both houses are elected for fixed four-year terms.
 General elections are held on the last Saturday in November every four years with the parliament expiring on the Tuesday twenty-five days before the election.
-The most recent general election was held on 24 November 2018.
+The most recent general election was held on 26 November 2022.

-Parliament can be dissolved earlier by the Governor, and a general election called, in two exceptional circumstances:
+Parliament can be dissolved earlier by the governor, and a general election called, in two exceptional circumstances: